kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 -->

 - This feature relies on the workload controller (which may be `LeaderWorkerSet` or some third-party custom controller) to correctly apply `replicaKey` labels.
 Bugs in the controller could cause mislabeled pods and incorrect eviction decisions, possibly violating availability requirements.
 - One failing pod in a large group will make the group unavailable, so a small number of simultaneously failing pods across groups could prevent evictions and block a node drain.
-This is intended behavior.
+This is intended behavior, but not necessarily obvious.

 ## Design Details